This is a new way for East Devon’s community and voluntary groups and other not for profit organisations to attract funding available for projects.

 Find out more about Crowdfund Devon and get involved in crowdfunding.

-The first of several hour long introductions to crowdfunding, run by Crowdfunder, takes place online on 11 November 2020 starting at 12pm.
+The second of several hour long introductions to crowdfunding, run by Crowdfunder, takes place online on 24 February 2021 starting at 12pm.
 Book your place.
 To register your interest for future sessions, email: firstname.lastname@example.org

 So far we have funded the following projects: